Hiya, folks, it's the Zane Rush Limbaugh here on the Zane EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 They can't wait till the next quarter.

-I mean, it's been such a string.
+I mean, there's been such a string.

-This this month and half of November, there has been such a string of nail in it that they have to factor this in.
+This month and half of November, there has been such a string of nail in it that they have to factor this in.

-Well, we're hoping to get a revised opinion audit before everybody leaves for the Christmas break.
+We're hoping to get a revised opinion audit before everybody leaves for the Christmas break.

 But they're looking at it.